rustedshader/blockXaid/README.md

 # BlockXAid

-It is an app that provides a solution to organization like NGO and Organization to securely do transactions using blockchain with help of escrow.
+It is an app that provides a solution to organizations, NGO's to do transactions securely using blockchain with the help of escrow.

 # To Run